 With the Chase Sapphire Preferred® Card, you are earning the most valuable point currency out there.
-And even if you don’t travel, the sign-up bonus is worth $500 alone.
 Plus, you’ll receive a slew of free perks just for having the card, including trip cancellation insurance, primary rental car coverage, purchase protection, and more.
-Even better, the card has a introductory annual fee of $0 the first year, then $95.
-This makes it possible for you to score all of these perks for free in your first year.

-With all of these benefits in mind, it’s easy to see how the Chase Sapphire Preferred® Card is one of the best travel credit cards in existence.
+With all of these benefits in mind, it’s easy to see how the Chase Sapphire Preferred® Card is not only one of the best Chase credit cards, but also one of the best travel credit cards in existence.